Kinetic Energy Calculator

 How does mass affect kinetic energy?

-Kinetic energy is directly proportional to mass.
-If you double the mass of an object moving at the same speed, you double its energy.
+Kinetic energy is directly proportional to mass ($E_k \propto m$).
+Doubling the mass doubles the energy.

 What is the difference between Potential and Kinetic energy?

-Potential energy is stored energy based on position (like height), while kinetic energy is energy possessed due to motion.
+Potential energy is stored energy (position), while kinetic energy is energy of motion.